 About 14,000 patients get spinal cord stimulator implants every year, and the highly trained professionals at Performance Pain and Sports Medicine are among the most experienced leaders in this procedure.
-In addition to one-on-one time at one of their six locations in Houston, Texas; Newtown, Pennsylvania; and Raritan, Bordentown, East Brunswick, and Lawrenceville, New Jersey, you get your doctor’s direct email address to answer any questions.
+In addition to one-on-one time at one of their five locations in Houston, Texas; and Raritan, Bordentown, East Brunswick, and Lawrenceville, New Jersey, you get your doctor’s direct email address to answer any questions.
 To find out how a spinal cord stimulator can help you overcome chronic pain, call the nearest office to schedule a consultation today.

 A spinal cord stimulator is an implantable device that consists of thin wires (electrodes), a battery pack (generator), and a remote control that remains outside your body.
 The quadruple- and triple-board-certified surgeons at Performance Pain and Sports Medicine implant the spinal cord stimulator in a highly successful minimally invasive procedure.

 Because it’s minimally invasive, spinal cord stimulator surgery at Performance Pain and Sports Medicine is a same-day procedure that involves only local anesthesia.
 You don’t have to worry about a hospital stay or long recovery time.

 A spinal cord stimulator provides relief from chronic pain in your back, arms, and legs that doesn’t resolve with nonsurgical treatment.

 Your expert surgeon at Performance Pain and Sports Medicine uses X-ray or ultrasound imaging to position the electrodes at the specific point in your spinal canal that causes pain.